LupuPaul/year3-story-2018/README.md

 This is the story of bread .

-Chapter1 created and started the story .
+Chapter 1 - Created and started the story .

+Chapter 1 - Continued the story and progress was made.(Added details and made corection)

 for this repo, to use as a starting point for your story